ZONESTAR3D/Slicing-Guide/PrusaSlicer/Custom_Gcode.md

     ;===Pre-load filament end

 ### End G-code
-In addition to some commonly used commands (Homing hot end, turn off heater, fan and motors), the command to pull filament from the hot end is also added in the front.
+The End G-code include “Homing hot end”, “Turn off heater, fan and motors” etc., these commands are common for all FDM 3d printers.
+And a "G1 E-45 F2100" command be added at the front, as to pull out the filament from the hot end after printing finish.
 >
     G92 E0
     G1 E-45 F2100 ;pull out filament